• Skip to primary navigation

 Instructions

-• Melt the Unsalted Butter in the microwave and set aside to cool down.
+• Melt the Butter in the microwave and set aside to cool down.

 • Peel, Core and Cut the Apples into small cubes.
 Set aside.

 • In a large mixing bowl, whisk the Eggs and Brown Sugar until foamy.
-Add the melted butter and Applesauce and stir until combined.
+Add the melted Butter and Applesauce (see note 1) and whisk until combined.

 Notes